 Symptoms of Mercury: The health of effects of mercury are severe.
 Studies have shown that exposure to high levels mercury in water can cause neurological and renal problems.
 It can also cause vomiting and diarrhea.

 Filtration Solutions for Mercury: Effective mercury water treatment includes activated carbon filtration as a very effective way to remove mercury in drinking water.
-Reverse osmosis water systems will remove 95-97% of mercury in water. if you are concerned about mercury levels in your tap water or well, contact our water experts who would be happy to help you.
+Reverse osmosis water systems will remove 95-97% of mercury in water.
+If you are concerned about mercury levels in your tap or well water, contact our water experts who would be happy to help you at 1-877-335-3339.

 The Watercheck includes a 75 item check for: Bacteria (presence/absence of coliform and E.coli) (4) Trihalomethanes (5) Other inorganic chemicals (5) Physical characteristics (15) Heavy metals and minerals and (44) Volatile organic chemicals...